MARTIMM/gnome-gtk3/docs/content-docs/reference/Cairo/ImageSurface.md

 Description
 ===========

 Image surfaces provide the ability to render to memory buffers either allocated by cairo or by the calling code.
-The supported image formats are those defined in **cairo_format_t**.
+The supported image formats are those defined in the enum **cairo_format_t**.

 See Also
 --------